pihash2k/PETEL/README.md

 # PETEL

-The official data and code for the paper: <br>
+The official repository containing data and code for the paper: <br>
 **Perceptual transformer loss for ultra-low dose CT neural denoising**